EldenSim/udp_ftp_stateless/README.md

 Error Correction is used as packets may be lost during data tranmission through UDP.
 Thus, Raptor Codes are used as FEC.
 Raptor Codes was chosen as it is a fountain code, in which x amount of packets need to be received for the decoder to reconstruct the original data.
 This means the receiver does not need to receive packets in order (i.e Packet 1 then Packet 2).
+The Raptor Encoder and Decoder used is from the `raptor_codes` crate from https://docs.rs/raptor-code/latest/raptor_code/ and https://github.com/ypo/raptor .

 For improvements: